Día de la Cruz in Granada 2025: Traditions and May Crosses Celebrations

 flamenco dancing on feast day de la cruz in granada Every year thousands of visitors come from all over Spain to experience this festival in Granada.

-This year the festival of the May Crosses will take place in Granada on Friday 3 and Saturday 4 of May 2024.
+This year the festival of the May Crosses will take place in Granada on Friday 2 and Saturday 3 of May 2025.

 The Origins of This Tradition

-The festival was first celebrated in Granada in the 17th century, commemorating the erection of an alabaster cross in 1625 in the district of San Lazaro.
+The festival was first celebrated in Granada in the 17th century, commemorating the erection of an alabaster cross in 1625 in the district of San Lázaro.
 Locals celebrated by singing and dancing around it.

 scissors on cross day in granada The tradition continued in the most popular districts of Granada, such as the Albaicin and Realejo.